pdm-project/pdm/README.md

 ### 1. What is put in `__pypackages__`?

-PEP 582 is a draft proposal which still needs a lot of polishment, for instance, it doesn't mention how to manage CLI executables.
-PDM take the decision to put `bin`, `include` together with `lib` under `__pypackages__/X.Y`.
+PEP 582 is a draft proposal which still needs a lot of polishing.
+For instance, it doesn't mention how to manage CLI executables.
+PDM makes the decision to put `bin` and `include` together with `lib` under `__pypackages__/X.Y`.

 ### 2. How do I run CLI scripts in the local package directory?